This is my first-ever annual review, and above, there is a cartoon photograph of me holding a corndog.

-But try not to let the weenies distract you!
-Let’s go ahead and dive right into my inaugural “Year in Review”.
+But try not to let the breaded wiener distract you from the reason you’re here, which is my flagship inaugural “Year in Review.”

-Officially starting now, I will write an annual review to reflect back on the previous year and take a look at the good, the bad, and the ugly parts of my business and life.
+Officially starting now, I will write a review each year to reflect and look back at the good, bad, and ugly parts of my business (and life).

 So here we go!

 First and foremost, this year was a HUGE success for me because…

 If this were the only thing I accomplished all year, I would still consider it to have been a major victory.

 I took the plunge and left my job as a respiratory therapist.

 I told my former boss to shove it!

 But I did politely hand in my notice and left the corporate world for good.
 All thanks to the multiple streams of income that I’ve been building over the past few years.